Sturzkampfgeschwader 1: Scandinavia

 In February and March 1940 the Wehrmacht began preparations to invade Denmark and Norway, christened Operation Weserübung.
 X. Fliegerkorps was the only German combat air formation committed.
 I./StG 1 was placed under the air corps' command and based at Kiel-Holtenau.
 The group possessed 39 Ju 87s.
 The force was a mixture of Ju 87Bs and Rs.

 The group participated in the Norwegian Campaign from 9 April.
 The long-range Ju 87s appear not to have needed staging grounds for operations against Norwegian targets and probably did not play a role in the invasion of Denmark earlier in the day.
-The first attacks were directed and coastal fortresses to prevent them interfering with the seaborne landing.
+The first attacks were directed and coastal fortresses to prevent them from interfering with the seaborne landing.
 The group attacked Akershus Fortress.
-In the late morning the group attacked Oscarsborg Fortress after the Norwegian coastal fortress had sunk the heavy cruiser Blücher.
+In the late morning, the group attacked Oscarsborg Fortress after the Norwegian coastal fortress had sunk the heavy cruiser Blücher.
 The group moved to Arhus, Denmark and then to Stavanger.
 1 staffel moved to Oslo Fornebu.
 Naval interdiction and was a priority and the main target was the Royal Navy's Home Fleet.
 The same day, the unit hit the 600 ton torpedo boat Æger in the engine room.
 It was run aground and scuttled.
 The sinking did not save the German freighter Roda, which was carrying anti-aircraft guns to Stavanger.
 The Norwegian destroyer sank her before her own demise.
 III./KG 4 have also been credited with the attack that sank her: the group was operating in the same area.